 |---|---|

-For a quick reference: typical small-to-medium patches run $200–$400 total.
-Anything larger with texture matching and a ceiling location can push toward $700.
+Typical small-to-medium patches run $200 $400 total.
+Anything larger with texture matching and ceiling work can push toward $700.

 Factors That Affect the Price

 Hole size: Under 1 inch means spackle only.
-1–6 inches requires mesh patch and compound.
-6+ inches means backer board and new drywall material.
-The jump in cost is real because labor and materials both increase.
+1 6 inches requires mesh patch and compound.
+6+ inches means backer board and new drywall.
+Labor and materials both increase with size.

-Texture matching: Orange peel texture (very common in homes in your area) requires a spray can and skill to blend.
-If your walls are orange peel and we're matching it, add $50–$150 to the job.
-Knockdown or smooth wall finishes are faster to match and cost less.
+Texture matching: Orange peel texture (very common in the Phoenix area) requires spray cans and skill to blend.
+Add $50 $150 to the job if we're matching orange peel.
+Knockdown or smooth finishes are faster to match and cheaper.

-Number of coats: Quality patches need 2–3 coats of compound with drying time between coats.
+Number of coats: Quality patches need 2 3 coats of compound with drying time between.
 Some jobs need a second visit because rushing the drying process creates weak patches that crack in our heat.

 Ceiling location: Ceiling repairs are harder to reach and harder to blend.
-Expect a 20–40% premium over wall patches because working overhead is slower and your arms get tired.
+Expect a 20 40% premium over wall patches because overhead work is slower.

 How Long Does Drywall Repair Take?

-A medium doorknob-sized hole: 1–2 hours for the initial patch and texture, but you're waiting 24 hours for the first coat to dry before we can sand and check it.
+Medium doorknob-sized hole: 1 2 hours for the initial patch and texture, but you're waiting 24 hours for the first coat to dry before we sand and check it.
 Sometimes a second coat is needed.
-Could be same-day if conditions are right, or two separate visits depending on humidity and how fussy we're being about match quality.
+Could be same-day if conditions work, or two separate visits depending on humidity and match quality standards.

-A large hole with new drywall: 2–3 hours for the initial work, plus 24–48 hours drying time before final sanding and priming.
+Large hole with new drywall: 2 3 hours for initial work, plus 24 48 hours drying time before final sanding and priming.
 Usually a two-visit job.

-Ceiling patches add 50% to the time estimate because working overhead is slower, safer work.
-We're not rushing when we're balancing on a ladder with mud above our heads.
+Ceiling patches add 50% to the time estimate because working overhead is slower and safer.
+We're not rushing when balancing on a ladder with mud above our heads.

 Tools and Materials We Use

-For medium patches: self-adhesive mesh tape, joint compound (we use USG Durabond or ProForm), taping knives (6-inch and 12-inch), pole sander, primer.
+Medium patches: self-adhesive mesh tape, joint compound (USG Durabond or ProForm), taping knives (6-inch and 12-inch), pole sander, primer.

-For large holes: backer board or wood blocking, drywall patch material, corner bead if needed, joint compound (multiple buckets because each coat is a fresh batch), texture spray can, primer, drywall screws, utility knife.
+Large holes: backer board or wood blocking, drywall patch material, corner bead if needed, joint compound (multiple buckets because each coat is fresh), texture spray can, primer, drywall screws, utility knife.

 We buy quality materials.
-The cheap brackets and tape from Home Depot last about 18 months before cracking.
+Cheap tape from big-box stores cracks in about 18 months.
 We don't use those.
-Good joint compound from a supply house stays flexible longer and resists the extreme temperature swings weather throws at it.
+Good joint compound from a supply house stays flexible longer and resists the extreme temperature swings this climate throws at it.

 What The Toolbox Pro Includes